 This religious takeover of the Victorian Liberal Party is also demonstrated by the preselection of Gladys Liu to replace Julia Banks, who has stated she will leave parliament after going public with bullying allegations3.
 Liu campaigned against same-sex marriage, the safe schools program, and used much disinformation in her Chinese language campaign on social media in the seat of Chisholm in 20164.

 This insurgency in mainstream political parties is the last gasp of the religious to try to shore up their influence in society.
 It will not work in the long run because they are regressives, whereas Australian society is becoming more progressive.
 It is a losing hand for the religious, because religion is becoming less important to Australians.
-It cannot happen soon enough.
+The demise of the influence of religion in this nation cannot happen soon enough.